Wednesdays at

 We are Citabria and Nancy.
 Citabria is the main dance instructor for Oakland Queer Dance Studio.
 Citabria enjoys bringing queer community together to experience the joy and connection that partner dancing brings.
 She looks forward to seeing both new and familiar faces out on the dance floor.

-Nancy enjoyed regular two-step classes for queer people—at Zoe’s Trip the Light Fantastic—before the pandemic and is excited to return to queer social dance classes.
+Nancy enjoyed regular dance classes for queer people—at Zoe’s Trip the Light Fantastic—before the pandemic and is excited to return to queer social dance classes.
 Nancy supports this program with all kinds of administrative activities other than teaching.

 Instructors